pytest-native reference #

 • Yield fixtures, finalizers, request injection all work as pytest documents them.

 • autouse=True works.
-Litmus's own logger fixture is autouse-session so every test sees an active logger without taking it as an argument.
+Litmus uses an autouse-session fixture internally so every test records measurements without taking a recording fixture as an argument.

 You can write your own fixtures in conftest.py alongside Litmus's.
-A common pattern is a project-local dut factory wrapping the Litmus dut session fixture, or a per-class hardware-setup fixture that takes instruments as a dependency.
+A common pattern is a project-local uut factory wrapping the Litmus uut session fixture, or a per-class hardware-setup fixture that takes instruments as a dependency.

 Markers #